abhilashraju/GGL/README.md

 using GridMatrix=MatrixGraph<T,typename MatrixIterators<T>::GridList>;
 ```
 Once again the Vertex can be any user defined types.
 Generally this kind of graph comes in image processing use case ,where each vetices represents a pixel or colour.
 Ther are several problem in image processing that can be solved using BFS , DFS ,connected components or shortest path algorithms running on matrix graph.
 Colour filling , sean carving etc are examples of that.
 I have included  one small game application "Guess who" in the demo section, which use DFS and BFS to remove forground pixel to see the picture underneath.
-Below code snippet is an example usage of charecter-matrix graph.It demostrate how we can replace one set of conneted character vertices with another character vertices.
+Below code snippet is an example usage of character-matrix graph.It demostrate how we can replace one set of conneted character vertices with another character vertices.
 ```
 using CGVertex=typename CrossMatrix<char>::VertexType;
 CrossMatrix<char> cg({